 This was because early birds were very large, with roosters weighing up to 18 pounds in some cases!

-The earliest versions of the Brahma chicken, which were the light and dark variants, were included in the Standard of Perfection for the American Poultry Association in 1874, with the Buff variant added in the 1920s.
+The earliest versions of the Brahma chicken, which were the dark and light Brahma variants, were included in the Standard of Perfection for the American Poultry Association in 1874, with the Buff Brahma variant added in the 1920s.

 Today, this breed, which is officially recognized by the American Poultry Association, is considered a heritage breed.